Updated: May 25

 If the sustainable credentials of this mince don't have you hooked already, you might also like to to know that it doesn't require any preparation.
 All you need to do is add the dry mince to your sauce with an extra 1/2 cup of water.
-It is designed to be easy and quick to cook, being ready to eat in as little as 5 minutes.
+It is designed to be easy and quick to cook, being ready to eat in as little as 5 or 10 minutes.

 Any dish that you would normally use meat-based mince for you can cook just as easily with this alternative.
 It can even be seasoned and shaped into burgers!
 The texture is meaty and it has a lovely flavour.

 Of course, I had to sample it before going ahead with an order for the shop to make sure it was as good as it sounded.
 I was really impressed, it made a delicious spaghetti bolognese!
 I'm looking forward to creating some recipes to share with you using this mince and our other Earthian ingredients.

 As this mince is made from only sunflower seeds, it is high in protein and fiber and low in fats and sugars.
 I have shared the full nutritional makeup of the mince below if this information is helpful.
 A typical serving size of the mince is 19g per person.